kjetilsg/kind-website/README.md

 #KIND design webpage

-A webpage createt using Jekyll
+A webpage created using Jekyll